-Luke James: “We Had To Respect Their Legacy”
+Luke James: “I Had To Respect The Process”

 Luke James is a Grammy-nominated artist who toured with Beyoncé on both the American and European legs of her Mrs. Carter World Tour.
+He’s a talent songwriter who has written songs for musicians such as Chris Brown, Britney Spears, Keri Hilson, and Justin Bieber.
 James has also been People magazine’s Sexy Man of the Week and appeared in GQ and Vibe.

 But nothing could have prepared him for the role he took on as Johnny Gill in the BET mini-series, The New Edition Story.

 Getting the story right was the key consideration for those involved.
 All six members of the group — Brown, Ricky Bell, Michael Bivins, Ronnie DeVoe, Ralph Tresvant and Johnny Gill — served as producers, so who played each of them was key.
 But when it was time for Johnny to meet James, everything seemed to come together organically.

 “It’s funny because we’ve hung out and have been hanging out with each one of our guys who are playing us so they can kind of get some kind of idea of our character and our personality,” Gill says.
 “And sure enough, Luke comes in the room — because I’m the craziest one out of them all — so he comes in the room with his crew doing the same thing that I’m doing without really being around me; the life of the party, always talking and ranking on somebody, always creating and stirring up something that’s got people crying laughing.”